soleypasban/currency-convertor/README.md

 ### Technologies

-I am using NextJs for this project.
+I am using Next.js for this project.

 ### Endpoints